-We don't use our smartphone in quite the same way as we did our Garmin Edge 800.
+We don’t use our smartphone in quite the same way as we did our Garmin Edge 800.
 We instead think of our smartphone as a paper map… a small, interactive map of the world which we can annotate.
-We gave up on GPS routing ages ago as we do a much better job of creating routes than electronic devices.
+We gave up on GPS routing ages ago as we do a much better job of creating routes than our electronic devices.

 We make our routes on-the-go and mark points on our maps at the key intersections.
 Our smartphone screen remains off most of the day to conserve our battery – we only switch it on to check where we are and if we need to turn soon.